How to Fix: Wi-Fi Doesn’t Have a Valid IP Configuration

 Reset the Router

-Sometimes a simple reset is all that is needed to fix this error.
+Sometimes a simple reset is needed to fix the valid ip configuration error.
 Shutting down your wireless network might do the trick.

 Step #1 Shut down your computer.
 Then shut off your router.

-Step #2 Unplug your router and wait two minutes before plug it back into the power outlet.
+Step #2 Unplug your router and wait two minutes before plugging it back into the power outlet.
 Wait another two minutes.
 Turn the router on again.

 Step #3 Once your router is back on, turn on your computer.